instant CE certificate!

 I found it helpful with Christy to introduce what I call, "Responsible-For-Your-Own-Feelings-Basics."
 Here's how this intervention works.
 The fact is, one person can't transplant feelings into another person.
 So, Power-Imbalance question #3 for your client who feels he or she is unlovable is, "Do you make your significant other responsible for your feelings?"

 With the "Responsible for your own feelings basics" in mind, let's look at power-imbalance question #4 regarding symbiotic relationships.
 I asked Christy, "Do you see Jason as a person separate from you?
 An individual with his own needs and goals?"
-Christy responded, "I always thought of us as a unit.
-I didn't think about my wants being different from his or his being different from mine.
-My parents always seemed to be a unit.
-My mother never made a decision without input from my father.
-I guess I thought that was just the way things worked in a loving relationship."
-Have you found that clients tend to gravitate toward situations that mirror childhood experiences?
-For example, Christy tends to get into relationships with men who take over and control situations so she can depend on them to make the decisions about daily life and direction.
+Christy responded, I always thought of us as a unit.
+I didn’t think about my wants being different from his or his being different from mine.
+My parents always seemed to be a unit; my mother never made a decision without input from my father.
+I guess I just thought that’s how things worked in a loving relationship.

 Christy stated,"I keep thinking the next relationship will be different.
 But it never is.
 It's like I'm doomed to have the same relationship over and over again, just with different players."
 Someone who has learned to think of himself or herself as a victim might become involved with a victimizer.
 Exploring this pattern helped Christy to realize that she has choices in the types of relationships and structure of relationships that she's involved in.
 Power-imbalance question #4 helped Christy to understand a common relationship pitfall: lack of separateness and the creation of a symbiotic or co-dependent relationship.